Existing Nuclear Power (Fission)

 Republicans and Democrats Unite to Save the Planet, and No One Notices, Mar 31, 2019 From the JJ Article: On Thursday, Bill Gates tweeted: “Yesterday, a bipartisan group of leaders in the U.S. Senate introduced the Nuclear Energy Leadership Act, which establishes an ambitious plan to accelerate the development of advanced nuclear reactor technologies.
 I can’t overstate how important this is.”

-Some original sources of information on the subject are:
+Some original sources of information on the subjects of Safety and Waste Management are:

 A – Climate Change and the Nuclear Option – Download PDF.